Cadi-Keuy F.C.: History

-Cadi-Keuy FC was a club which was founded by Englishmen James Lafontaine and Horace Armitage in 1902.
+Cadi-Keuy FC was a club which was founded by Englishmen James Lafontaine and Horace Armitage in 1902, with the great the majority of the players being Greek, while they were also a few Turkish footballers in the team.
 Its name is a foreign rendering of Kadıköy, its home ground, as the standard Turkish Latin alphabet did not yet exist at the time of the club's creation.
+The club had great support by the Greeks of Kadıköy, given that not only the majority of the players were Greek, but also the club colours (blue and white) coincided with those of the Greek flag.

-On Sunday 31 January 1909 Kadiköy reached the final of the Union Club Cup, the first football cup to be played in Ottoman Empire, at the Union Club field at Kadiköy.
+On Sunday 31 January 1909 Kadiköy played in final of the Union Club Cup, the first football cup to be played in Ottoman Empire, at the Union Club field at Kadiköy.
 They lost 4-0 to Galatasaray AFC.
+The match was also a Constantinople league match and not a separate competition.